 - Hemostats (optional)

-- Before starting the restringing, obtain doll re-stringing elastic in the appropriate size.
-A good guide to the size you will need would be the size of elastic originally used to string the doll.
-If the original elastic is not available, then consider the size of the hook or loop on the limbs of the doll (you will want elastic that fits comfortably, but without leaving too much room) and also the material the doll is made of (heavy composition and bisque needs stronger elastic than vinyl).
+- Before starting the restringing, choose doll re-stringing elastic in the same size that was originally used.
+If the original elastic is not available, then consider the size of the hook or loop on the limbs of the doll and choose an elastic that fits comfortably without leaving too much room.
+Heavy composition and bisque need stronger elastic than vinyl dolls.

-- Once you've decided the restringing pattern, you can then start to restring the doll.
-Let's use as an example a doll with the head and legs strung together, with the arms strung separately.
-First, estimate how much elastic you will need to string the arms together and make a knot (double the length of the torso, plus enough to form the knot).
+- Once you've decided the restringing pattern, start to restring the doll.
+Estimate how much elastic you will need to string the arms together and make a knot, usually around double the length of the torso, plus enough to form the knot.
 Cut this piece of elastic.

-- Take your cut piece of elastic and string it through one arm's loop or hook, leaving one end of the elastic outside the doll's torso.
+- Using the example of the head and legs strung together with the arms strung separately, take your cut piece of elastic and string it through one arm's loop or hook, leaving one end of the elastic outside the doll's torso.
 Take the end strung through the arm's loop/hook, and string through the torso.
 String it through the other arm's loop/hook, then string it back through the torso.

-- You now have both arms on the same piece of elastic which is properly placed through the torso.
-Now, you need to make a tight knot.
+- Make a tight knot.
 If you have a hemostat, grasp both ends of elastic in the hemostat (coming through the one armhole and doll arm loop/hook) after tightly pulling the elastic to an appropriate pressure.
 Don't pull too hard—you can easily break delicate composition or bisque if you do.
 Clamp your hemostat.
 If you don't have a hemostat, simply pull both ends of elastic tightly.

-- Tie a knot that won't slip out; double-knotting in opposite directions is one good way.
-Now cut any extra lengths of elastic to near the knot.
+- Tie a knot that won't slip out, such as double-knotting in opposite directions.
+Cut any extra lengths of elastic to near the knot.
 Release your hemostat (or your grip on the elastic) carefully.
-Your doll arms should now be restrung!
 If the pressure on the elastic is too tight or too loose, you may have to re-do the process, so it helps to have extra elastic.

-- Repeat the entire process with the legs and head; this time, you will string the elastic starting at one leg hole, through the first leg loop/hook (leaving the extra length of elastic outside that first leg hole), then through the head loop, back down to the second leg loop, and then back to the first leg hole.
+- Repeat the entire process with the legs and head.
+This time, string the elastic starting at one leg hole, through the first leg loop/hook—leaving the extra length of the elastic outside that first leg hole—and then through the head loop, back down to the second leg loop, and then back to the first leg hole.
 Repeat the instructions for tightening and tying the elastic knot.